 Phoebe was born to Adaline and John E.D.
 Couzins on September 8, 1842, in St. Louis, Missouri.
 Her father was an architect and builder, and her mother was active in charity work.
 At an early age, Phoebe learned the value and importance of public service from her parents.
 In 1849, when she was just six years old, a terrible cholera epidemic swept through St. Louis.
 Thousands of the city’s residents died.
 John and Adaline Couzins led the local relief organization responsible for helping cholera victims.

 During the Civil War, her father served as the St. Louis Chief of Police and as a member of the Committee of Public Safety, a group that sought to keep Missouri in the Union.
-Her mother volunteered as a nurse during the war and was a member of the Ladies’ Union Aid Society.
+Her mother volunteered as a nurse during the war and was a Ladies Union Aid Society member.
 After the war, Adaline and Phoebe joined the St. Louis Woman Suffrage Association, an organization that promoted the right of women to vote and to hold political office.

 In 1884, she testified before the U.S. House Judiciary Committee on the legal status of women.
 The same year, her father was appointed as the U.S. Marshal for the Eastern District of Missouri and soon made his daughter one of his deputies.
-After her father’s death in 1887, Couzins was appointed interim U.S. marshal by President Grover Cleveland, making her the first woman to serve in that position.
-Two months later she was replaced by John W. Emerson.
+After her father died in 1887, Couzins was appointed interim U.S. marshal by President Grover Cleveland, making her the first woman to serve in that position.
+Two months later, she was replaced by John W. Emerson.